Should Trump visit be cancelled? Bedfordshire MPs have their say

 “President Trump should not come, and the government must now make it clear that he is not welcome.”

-The two Labour MPs for Luton echoed these sentiments.
+A fellow Labour MP echoed these sentiments.

 Kelvin Hopkins, who represents Luton North, said: “Trump’s action and previous quotes have marked him out as thoroughly nasty - a deeply racist and Islamophobic man.